Home » Repayment » Loan Servicers » Help! My Federal Loan Servicer Won’t Do Its Job

 Last week, I heard from a reader named Kyle who had a simple issue.

-Kyle wanted a refund on payments he made during the payment and interest freeze.
+Kyle wanted a refund on payments he made during the COVID payment and interest freeze.
 It is the Department of Education’s policy to refund these extra payments.
 For most borrowers, it is a simple phone call, and the servicer issues the refund.

 Loan Servicer Ombudsman